N-Nitrosodimethylamine

 N-Nitrosodimethylamine (NDMA), also known as dimethylnitrosamine (DMN), is an organic compound with the formula (CH3)2NNO.
-It is one of the simplest members of a large class of N-nitrosamines.
+It is one of the simplest members of a large class of nitrosamines.
 It is a volatile yellow oil.
 NDMA has attracted wide attention as being highly hepatotoxic and a known carcinogen in laboratory animals.

 Occurrence

 Drinking water

 Of more general concern, NDMA can be produced by water treatment by chlorination or chloramination.
 The question is the level at which it is produced.
 In the U.S. state of California, the allowable level is 10 nanograms/liter.
 The Canadian province of Ontario set the standard at 9 ng/L. The potential problem is greater for recycled water that can contain dimethylamine.
 Further, NDMA can form or be leached during treatment of water by anion exchange resins.

-Contamination of drinking water with NDMA is of particular concern due to the minute concentrations at which it is harmful, the difficulty in detecting it at these concentrations, and to the difficulty in removing it from drinking water.
-It does not readily biodegrade, adsorb, or volatilize.
-As such, it cannot be removed by activated carbon and travels easily through soils.
+Contamination of drinking water with NDMA is of particular concern due to the minute concentrations at which it is harmful and the difficulty in detecting it at these concentrations.

 Relatively high levels of UV radiation in the 200 to 260 nm range breaks the N–N bond.
 Thus, it can be used to degrade NDMA.
 Additionally, reverse osmosis removes approximately 50% of NDMA.